ConorG180/rushdown-mma-gym/README.md

 <img width ="400" height = "700" alt ="sign-up.html wireframe wireframe" src ="assets/images/sign-up.html-wireframe.png">
 <img width ="400" alt ="gallery.html wireframe" src ="assets/images/gallery.html-wireframe.png">

+ # Technologies used
+ The following technologies were used in the development of this project
+  - [html](https://developer.mozilla.org/en-US/docs/Web/HTML) - html was used to apply the structure and to create the elements of each webpage in the project.
+  - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - CSS was used to style each page of the project and controls the layout, color scheme, animations, hover-effects and image-sizing.
+  - [Git](https://git-scm.com/) - Git was used for version control throughout this project.
+  - [Balsamiq](https://balsamiq.com/) - Balsamiq was used to create wireframes at the beginning of the project and aided in visualising ideas and features of the website
+  - [Gitpod](https://www.gitpod.io/) - Gitpod was used as the integrated developement environment for the website and to deploy the website.
+  - [Github](https://github.com/) - Github was used to host the project through Github pages.

 # Testing and bugs
 For all testing, please refer to the [TESTING.md](TESTING.md) file.